-I live in the Governor's house on Trinity Green, which is a group of historic houses and a chapel built around a private garden in Whitechapel.
-It is based on a design by Sir Christopher Wren (the designer of St. Paul's Cathedral) and is classified as a Grade I listed building: the highest conservation rating the UK.
-Samuel Pepys talked about having lunch in my living room in his diaries!
+I live in the Governor’s house on Trinity Green, which is a group of historic houses and a chapel built around a private garden in Whitechapel.
+It's construction was overseen by Sir Christopher Wren (the designer of St. Paul’s Cathedral) and is classified as a Grade I listed building: the highest conservation rating the UK.

 You'll be staying in a king-sized four poster bed in the main bedroom, which has the original wood panelling from 1695.
 The room's not huge (they weren't built that way in the 17th century), but is incredibly charming and more than big enough for a week or so.
 It also has a massive full-size mirror: my friends call it the Jacobean love chamber and it is decadent to an extreme!